 As you can see, the

 copy_to() operation has an additional argument that allows you to supply indexes for the table.
-Here we set up indexes that will allow us to quickly process the data by day, by carrier, by plane, and destination.
-Creating the write indices is key to good database performance, but is unfortunately beyond the scope of this article.
+Here we set up indexes that will allow us to quickly process the data by day, carrier, plane, and destination.
+Creating the right indices is key to good database performance, but is unfortunately beyond the scope of this article.

 Now that we’ve copied the data, we can use